driade/phpfmt8/README.md

 ### Troubleshooting
 - Be sure you can run PHP from the command line.
 - If you need support, please open an issue at [fmt issues](https://github.com/driade/phpfmt8/issues)

-### The Most FAQ

-***I want to use sublime-phpfmt, but it needs PHP 5.6 or newer and on my production server I have PHP 5.5 or older.
-What should I do?***

-Consider installing a standalone PHP 5.6 in a separate directory and have it *not* configured in the environment.
-Within the plugin, ensure `php_bin` parameter is pointed to this standalone installation.

 ### Acknowledgements
 - GoSublime - for the method to update the formatted buffer